blueavenue/forknote-pool/README.md

 ### Pool-Running

 - Please start first the dameon and simplewallet (on VPS-Server with the Pool) to create a new pool address (switch with command screen).
+And start only the daemon on second VPS.
 Add the pool address to your pool config.json.
 Then type: killall screen  and follow these instruction:
 ```
  VPS-Server (1) where is the pool: